 There are several situations in which the use of insecticides can be beneficial for BYDV.
-In areas with chronic BYDV, early-planted small grains may benefit from neonicotinoid preventive insecticide treatments (such as Gaucho or Cruiser, Photo 9.3).
+In areas with chronic BYDV, early-planted small grains may benefit from preventive neonicotinoid insecticide seed treatments (such as Gaucho or Cruiser, Photo 12-3).
 This may be especially important in the NC piedmont, as a recent study demonstrated that BYDV incidence in this area can increase when wheat is no-till planted into corn residue.
-An alternative to using an insecticidal seed treatment is to make a foliar application of a long-residual pyrethroid insecticide when wheat is in the three- to four-leaf stage.
-This won't prevent BYDV development in the spring but should greatly reduce fall BYDV transmission that causes the most yield loss because of stunting.

-Photo 9.3.
+Photo 12-3.

 Insecticidal seed treatments can prevent aphids feeding in the fall and may reduce BYDV.
 These plants were from a no-till field planted after corn.
 The plant on the left was treated with an insecticidal seed treatment and has few BYDV symptoms.
 The plant on the right was untreated, and BYDV has severely stunted it.